Qualities for Success

 - Review mentees Individual Development Plan (IDP), CV and Mentee Self-Assessment Form prior to first meeting.

 - Review and understand the promotion and tenure criteria as they pertain to your mentee’s track and rank.

 - Meet with mentees regularly, often quarterly or more frequently based on needs.
 Mentees should be advised to establish the schedule/timeline and lead the meetings with an agenda.

 - Be available for urgent situations as they arise.

 - Serve as a role model for faculty behavior in relationships with colleagues, administration, staff, patients, learners and the community.

 - Participate in mentoring evaluation and feedback.

 Assist mentee with career guidance and provide career advancement interventions:

-- Invite mentee to networking events and career related social occasions.
+- Invite the mentee to networking events and career-related social occasions.

-- Advocate for your mentee within the department, institution, and specialty. (i.e. for protected time, assist in negotiating with chair, recommend for an award, sponsorship for committee)
+- Advocate for your mentee within the department, institution and specialty. (i.e. for protected time, assist in negotiating with a chair, recommend for an award, sponsorship for a committee)